SAP/spartacus-docs/_pages/dev/cds-integration.md

 # Spartacus Context-Driven Services

-Spartacus Storefront is a package that you can include in your application to add storefront features that support [Context Driven Serices](https://help.sap.com/viewer/product/CONTEXT-DRIVEN_SERVICES/SHIP/en-US).
+Spartacus Storefront is a package that you can include in your application to add storefront features that support [Context-Driven Services](https://help.sap.com/viewer/product/CONTEXT-DRIVEN_SERVICES/SHIP/en-US).

 ## Using Spartacus Context-Driven Services